 I have found this to be a boon for me and for my clients.
 They appreciate not having headphones on their heads, as they feel more comfortable and can hear me better.
 Also, as the clinician, YOU get the benefit of BLS when the tones are amplified in the room.
 A very simple and elegant solution.
 You may need a longer wire than comes with your speakers from a store like Radio Shack, if your client is a long distance from you.

 And there is always the WAND.

-In my experience Eye Movements are still the best for many clients under many circumstances, and if you don’t have any extra funds, using a wand is by far the cheapest option.
-My friend and colleague Philip Manfield shows his classes how to make this simple wand for about $5!
-First you buy a telescoping tool with a magnet on the end, at an auto parts store.
-Then, you go to a hardware store, and buy a “push nut” in red or white, which adheres nicely to the end of the telescoping tool magnet, because it is lined with steel.
+In my experience Eye Movements are still the best for many clients under many circumstances, and if you don’t have any extra funds, using a wand is by far the cheapest option (about $5).
+First you buy a ‘magnetic pickup tool’ at an auto parts store.
+Then, you go to a hardware store, and buy a “push nut” in red or white, which is the plastic cap you see pictured.
+It is lined with metal, so it adheres nicely to the end of the magnetic pickup tool.
 Below is a picture of the very elegant result.
+They last forever.

 A reader asked, Eye Movements vs. Pulsars…how to decide?

 Thanks for posting about the wand.
 What a great solution!
 I like it a lot!
 Makes good sense and will save my shoulder.

 I see that you note the eye movements are most effective and I wondered how you decide to use the pulsers/audio rather than the wand.
 Simply client preference?
 Use eye movement first and if that is not good then go to the pulsars/audio?